prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 * [`Alertmanager`](../alertmanager.md)
 * [`ServiceMonitor`](../service-monitor.md)

 > Important for this guide are the `Prometheus` and `ServiceMonitor` resources.
-Have a look at the [Alerting guide](alerting.md) for more information about the `Alertmanager` resource.
+Have a look at the [alerting guide](alerting.md) for more information about the `Alertmanager` resource.

 The Prometheus resource includes fields such as the desired version of Prometheus to run, the number of replicas, as well as a number of parameters to configure Prometheus itself.
 The connection of the Prometheus resource to the `ServiceMonitor` is established through the `serviceMonitorSelector`, which selects which `ServiceMonitor`s are to be used to generate the configuration file for Prometheus.